hackerb9/Tandy-Terminfo/README.md

     emacs serial-getty@ttyS0.service

-If you set the baud rate to multiple values, the agetty program will switch to the next one whenever you hit the ENTER key if it's at the wrong speed.
+If you set the baud rate to multiple values, the agetty program will switch to the next one, if it's at the wrong speed, whenever you hit the ENTER key.
 For example, you could use the following:

     ExecStart=-/sbin/agetty 115200,19200,9600,300 %I $TERM

+When you connect with your Tandy portable, you'll see some garbage characters instead of a Login prompt because it is talking at 115,200 bps.
+When you hit Enter, it'll try again at 19200.
+If you still get line noise, hit Enter once more for 9600.